elufire/Weekend6AmazonBooksTry2/README.md

 # Weekend6AmazonBooksTry2
-RecyclerView with MVVM From Amazon Books
+RecyclerView using MVVM to display Harry Potter products from Amazon.

 Recycler View of Harry Potter Books